All Submissions for GLBIO: Click here to submit

 - Precision Medicine

-Full Papers for Oral Presentation submissions to GLBIO 2019 should be prepared using PLOS ONE format.
-Submissions to GLBIO are done through Easychair and the deadline is February 11, 2019.
+Full Papers for Oral Presentation submissions to GLBIO 2019 should be prepared using PLOS ONE or PLOS Computational Biology format (see below on how to choose the journal).
+Submissions to GLBIO should be made via Easychair and the deadline is February 11, 2019.

-Authors of all full papers that are accepted for oral talks at the conference will have the option of being considered for publication in a PLOS ONE Collection devoted to the conference.
-Prior to submission to PLOS ONE, authors who decide to proceed with this option are expected to address the reviewers’ comments received during the GLBIO review process (and if the authors desire, potential feedback from the audience received during their GLBIO oral talk presentation).
-Then, such revised papers will be subject to additional peer review by the journal, where members of the PLOS ONE Editorial Board who are ideally also members of the GLBIO Program Committee will handle the papers and, whenever possible, invite the same reviewers that have participated in the GLBIO review process.
+Authors of all full papers that are accepted for oral talks at the conference will have the option of being considered for publication in a PLOS ONE/PLOS Computational Biology Collection devoted to the conference.
+Prior to the submission to the PLOS manuscript submission system, authors who decide to proceed with this option will be expected to address the reviewers’ comments received during the GLBIO review process (and if the authors desire, potential feedback from the audience received during their GLBIO oral talk presentation).
+Please note that such revised papers will be subject to additional peer review by the chosen journal (see below), where members of the PLOS Editorial Board who will handle the papers will, whenever possible, invite the same reviewers that have participated in the GLBIO review process.

-We will follow up after the conference with the authors of all full papers that are accepted for oral talks at GLBIO regarding instructions on how to submit to the GLBIO 2019-related PLOS ONE Collection.
-Their submissions to PLOS ONE will be accepted between April 1, 2019 and June 30, 2019 (note that the authors will hear back from GLBIO about their paper's decision by March 25, 2019).
+We will follow up after the conference with the authors of all full papers that are accepted for oral talks at GLBIO regarding instructions on how to submit to the GLBIO 2019-related PLOS ONE/PLOS Computational Biology Collection.
+Their submissions to PLOS will be accepted between April 1, 2019 and June 30, 2019 (note that the authors will hear back from GLBIO about their paper's decision by March 25, 2019).

 The authors of the best papers (as judged by the GLBIO Program Committee) will be interviewed about their work for a PLOS Collections blog.

-Authors are responsible for any fees or expenses in regards to the PLOS ONE Collection publication of their paper.
+Authors are responsible for any fees or expenses in regards to the PLOS ONE/PLOS Computational Biology Collection publication of their paper.
 Currently, the PLOS ONE article processing charge is $1,595 and the Collection Surcharge is $500, totaling to $2,095.
-We suggest that you check the following link for any potential updates to the publication fees: https://collections.plos.org/s/finances-for-special-collections
+The PLOS Computational Biology article processing charge is $2,350 and the Collection Surcharge is $750, totaling to $3,100.
+We suggest that you check this link for any potential updates to the publication fees.

 Short Papers for Oral Presentation submissions to GLBIO 2019 should be a page in length (approximately 600 words) and have no figures.
 Submission deadline in Easychair is March 11, 2019.